-Actuarial assumptions used in the December 31, 2014, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the December 31, 2015, valuation were based on the results of actuarial experience studies.
 This experience study was for the period January 1, 2006 through December 31, 2009, first used in the December 31, 2010 valuation.
 Healthy post-retirement mortality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
+These assumptions were first used in the December 31, 2013 valuation, along with a change to the Entry Age Normal (EAN) actuarial cost method.
 Assumptions are reviewed annually.
+No additional changes were made for the 2015 valuation.